VolkovIlia/academic-cv/content/ru/publication/kovalskii-ni-cu-hexagonal-bn-2020/index.md

 ---
-title: (Ni,Cu)/Hexagonal BN Nanohybrids -- New Efficient Catalysts for Methanol Steam Reforming and Carbon Monoxide Oxidation
+title: (Ni,Cu)/hexagonal BN nanohybrids – New efficient catalysts for methanol steam reforming and carbon monoxide oxidation

 # Authors
 # A YAML list of author names